The Best MCAT Prep Courses

 If you can’t travel to a specific location but still need an intensive course, the summer program is also offered online.
 You’ll still interact with instructors and have access to all of the materials offered in the in-person course.

 Time and location constraints

 While a bootcamp-type course may be great for the amount of resources and expert instruction, it is a full-time commitment for six weeks.
-Meaning, if you do a live course you’ll have to decide if you have time to give up most of the summer to focus on the MCAT and travel to the location where the course is offered.
+If you opt for the live course you’ll have to decide if you have time to give up most of the summer to focus on the MCAT and travel to the location where the course is offered.

-The good news is there are plenty of other online prep course available from The Princeton Review, and the summer and winter immersion course are also offered online.
+The good news is there are plenty of other online prep courses available from The Princeton Review, and the summer and winter immersion course are also offered online.

 Guide to MCAT prep courses

 How to find the right MCAT prep course for you

 Not all courses are the same.
 Whether you want the flexibility to create your own study schedule or need to go to a physical classroom, there’s an MCAT course to fit your study needs.
 Plus, thinking through professor availability and study resources are important factors, as well.